Pamela Begič

-Pamela Begič (born 12 October 1994) is a Slovenian footballer who plays as a midfielder for Spanish Primera División club Sporting de Huelva.
-She has played for the Slovenia women's national football team since 2011 including during UEFA Women's Euro 2013 qualifying and UEFA Women's Euro 2017 qualifying.
+Pamela Begič (born 12 October 1994) is a Slovenian former footballer who played as a midfielder for Spanish Primera División club Sporting de Huelva.
+She played for the Slovenia women's national football team from 2011, including during UEFA Women's Euro 2013 qualifying and UEFA Women's Euro 2017 qualifying.

 Career

 As a freshman for the Florida Gators women's soccer team in 2013, she was named to the 2013 SEC All-Freshman team.
 She joined the Florida Gators women's basketball team in her freshman year.
 In her junior year, she switched to one sport to focus on soccer.

 In October 2015, she declined to play for Slovenia in two UEFA Women's Euro 2017 qualifying matches due to the difficult travel and the upcoming SEC tournament.